iondv/framework/README.md

 Further, execute the `gulp assemble` command to build and deploy the application.

+If you want to import data into your project, check the demo data in the `data` folder of the application and run the command:
+`node bin/import-data --src ./applications/develop-and-test --ns develop-and-test`

 Add the admin user with the 123 password executing the `node bin\adduser.js --name admin --pwd 123` command.

 Add admin rights to the user executing the `node bin\acl.js --u admin@local --role admin --p full` command.